OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 We've trained 40+ chatters.
 The gap between top and bottom performers is consistently 400% in revenue per conversation.
 Here's the data on what separates them — and how to build it into your training program.

-We’ve trained more than 40 chatters over the past two years.
-Some of them were green — no experience, no frame of reference, learning from scratch.
-Others came in with experience from other agencies, with scripts they’d used before, confident they already knew what worked.
+We have trained more than 40 chatters over two years.
+Some came in green — no experience, no frame of reference, learning from scratch.
+Others came in with scripts they had used before, confident they already knew what worked.
+The experienced ones were not consistently better.
+Not even close.

 What We Measured and How